hove-io/navitia/documentation/navitia.io/source/integration.rst

 ================ ================================== =======================================
 Field            Type                               Description
 ================ ================================== =======================================
-id               string                             Identifier of the poi type name             string                             Name of the poi type poi_type         `poi_type`_                        Type of the poi
+id               string                             Identifier of the poi name             string                             Name of the poi poi_type         `poi_type`_                        Type of the poi
 ================ ================================== =======================================